-The following soccer shooting drills will allow your players to practice all aspects of finishing around the goal.
+Start by reading my 9-step shooting technique guide, and then use the following soccer shooting drills to allow your players to practice all aspects of finishing around the goal.

 From controlling and scoring off a cross, finishing using one-touch, shooting off the dribble, using a teammate advancing up the field, and much more.

 1. 1, 2 Shoot

 How the Drill Works:

 A line of players, each with a soccer ball, pass to the designated passer at the edge of the penalty area who lays the ball off for the player to run onto and shoot on goal.

 Simple drill designed to increase a player’s finishing skills.
 This activity keeps things simple and allows players to get many shooting repetitions to develop their accuracy.

 - Players form a line starting about 8-12 yards outside the penalty area.